 “My fave place in the city…”

 I really love the Roman Baths.
 If I’d been around in Roman times I’d have been there in the baths and I’d have been wallowing in the thermal waters on a daily basis!
-And I’ve have been eating dormouse stuffed with acorns and dying my hair with Portuguese urine!!!… apparently Portuguese urine was the best mouthwash at the time!
+And I would’ve been eating dormouse stuffed with acorns and dying my hair with Portuguese urine!!!… apparently Portuguese urine was also the best mouthwash at the time!
 It had to be from Portugal… not just from a Portuguese person!!!
 There was something about their diet which made it the best mouth wash, but it was also used for bleaching clothes and hair!
 I’m full of useful facts!! 😉

 “My favourite Savouring Bath tour is…”

-Food Heroes.
-The people we visit on this tour are so very enthusiastic and clearly love what they do.
+Food Heroes because the people we visit on this tour are so very enthusiastic and clearly love what they do.
 They’re mostly young individuals who bring a huge amount of energy, rather than more experienced people who rely primarily on their expertise (which we also have), but everyone we meet on this tour has a good mix of both expertise, enthusiasm, and energy, and they all really want people to be as inspired by their product as they are!
 They’re not just trying to sell you a cup of coffee for example, but they want you to really love that cup of coffee you’ve bought.